KlutzyBubbles/kards-discord-bot/README.md

 ## Known Issues

+These issues are known and unlikely to get solved either due to their complexity to implement or that they are not a real world scenario anyway.

 - You cannot search for a card by using `[[` at the start of your message.
 This does NOT apply if you have changed the prefix from the default `[`.
+- You can query a maximum of 15 cards at a time.
+The number of cards returned may be less if two or more queries return the same card.

 ## Self hosting